Ecommerce SEO: An Advanced Guide

-Don’t limit your scope to ecommerce business rivals, though.
+But, as mentioned before, don’t limit your scope to ecommerce business rivals.
 Extend your competitive analysis to other sites vying for your keywords in the search engine results pages (SERPs).
 This may include news sites, online magazines, blogs, consumer review websites, etc.

 Amazon’s revenue topped $232 billion in 2018, making it a huge part of the online retail world.
 And since approximately half of all online product searches start on Amazon now, it’s also a valuable source of keyword data.